StarRocks/starrocks/docs/en/data_source/data_cache_warmup.md

 In verbose mode,  an extra metric will be returned:

-- `AVG_READ_CACHE_TIME`: the average lookup time of each node when data cache is hit.
+- `AVG_READ_CACHE_TIME`: the average time for each node to read data when data cache is hit.

 ## Periodic scheduling of CACHE SELECT tasks